CoolLibs/easy_opencv/README.md

 }
 ```

+## Choose options you want to use
+In the `test` folder you have a file `opencv_build_options.cmake`, this files enables you to specify which modules or 3rdparty libraries will be used in OpenCV.

+For your project, you need to copy it, set all the options you need and place it anywhere you want in your project.

+In your `CMakeLists.txt` before you arr easy_opencv whith `add_subdirectory()` you need to do `include("[path_of_the_file]/opencv_build_options.cmake")`.

 ## For maintainers

 ### Running the tests

 Simply use "tests/CMakeLists.txt" to generate a project, then run it.<br/>
 If you are using VSCode and the CMake extension, this project already contains a *.vscode/settings.json* that will use the right CMakeLists.txt automatically.

-### Choose options you want to use
-In the `test` folder you have a file `opencv_build_options.cmake`, this files enables you to specify which modules or 3rdparty libraries will be used in OpenCV.
-For your project, you need to copy it and place it anywhere you want, set the options you want.
-During the include od the library, just before the easy_opencv `add_subdirectory()` you need to do `include("[path_of_the_file]/opencv_build_options.cmake")`.

 ### BUILD FOR LINUX
 you may need to install with the line `sudo apt-get install libgtk-3-dev`